Hutaree

 Hutaree /huːˈtɑriː/ was a militia movement group adhering to the ideology of the Christian Patriot movement, based near Adrian, Michigan, in the United States.
 The group formed in early 2006.
 The name "Hutaree" appears to be a neologism; the group's website says that the name means "Christian warriors", but an investigation by the FBI concluded the word does not have a Christian background.
 The group became widely known in 2010 after the United States FBI prosecuted them in federal court for an alleged plan for violent revolt.
 The prosecution said they intended to kill a police officer and to attack the funeral with bombs.
 The presiding judge dismissed these charges.
 Three members pleaded guilty to possessing a machine gun and were sentenced to time served.

 Beliefs

-The Hutaree have claimed, "We see the end of the age coming quickly, and with it some very rough times ahead, as foretold by God's word".
+The Hutaree's website claimed: "We see the end of the age coming quickly, and with it some very rough times ahead, as foretold by God's word."
 The militia describes its goals.
 "The only thing on earth to save the testimony and those who follow it, are the members of the testimony, until the return of Christ in the clouds.
 We Hutaree are prepared to defend all who belong to Christ and save them.
-To those who do not, we will still spread the word and fight to keep it, until the time of the great coming.
+To those who do not, we will still spread the word and fight to keep it, until the time of the great coming."